IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 steps where parameters or groups of parameters are updated in turn, while treating the other parameters as known.
 This Gibbs procedure is very flexible.
 Other parameters can be inferred too, instead of setting them to fixed values.
-An important example is the prior volume, $$\lambda$$.
+An important example is the concentration parameter, $$\lambda$$.
 This parameter controls the formation of clusters, and one might let the data decide what the value should be, in which case a step similar to the third one is added to the procedure to update $$\lambda$$.
 This will be also illustrated below.

 ## Illustration